 The Service Panel must be left accessible, unobstructed and removable after installation for air intake and routine service of the oven burner.
-[See Storage Box Extension Detail on next page.](#)
+[See Service Panel Extension Detail on next page.](#)

-The oven controller comes mounted to the leg of the oven when a Storage Box Extension is ordered.
+The oven controller is mounted in the Service Panel.
 The controller can optionally be mounted in a different position, i.e. in the wall next to the oven.
-When specified at the time of order, the controller is shipped with a longer wire harness to allow for custom placement.
+When specified at the time of order, the controller is shipped with a longer wire harness to allow for custom placement, and the Service Panel doesn't have the knockout for the controller.
 When mounting in the wall, make sure the front face of the controller protrudes approximately 3/4 inches beyond the finished wall surface to allow the controller box to be opened for service if necessary.